• Skip to primary navigation

 How to pick a vitamin C serum for acne-prone skin

-LAA vitamin C serum, although known for its effectiveness, is unstable due to its relatively low pH and high acidity level, which causes it to lose potency more quickly, and may increase the chances of irritation for some users.
-As previously mentioned however, SAP is a more stable form of vitamin C and is considered a more effective treatment for acne prone skin.
+LAA vitamin C serum, although known for its effectiveness, is unstable due to its relatively low pH and may cause irritation for some users.
+As SAP is amore stable form of vitamin C, it is considered a more effective treatment for acne-prone skin.

 Takeaway